LuisFernandezJr/www.LuisFernandezJr.com/landing.md

 				<header class="major">
 					<h3>Interests & Hobbies</h3>
 				</header>
-				<p>Luis enjoys playing video games in his free time and he's veryselective.
-With a variety of Genres to select from he always leans towards the Super Smash Brothers franchise due to it's in depth mechanics and variety of options.
-Luis likes to portray Sun Tzus quote “If you know the enemy and know yourself, you need not fear the result of a hundred battles."
-Luis knows that  knowing options in your enviroment everything changes.
+				<p>Luis enjoys playing video games in his free time and he's very selective.
+With a variety of genres to select from he always leans towards the Super Smash Brothers franchise due to it's in depth mechanics and variety of options.
+Luis likes to portray Sun Tzus' quote “If you know the enemy and know yourself, you need not fear the result of a hundred battles."
+Luis understands that the principle of knowing your options in your enviroment changes everything.
 Super Smash Brothers allows Luis to paint his decision making process on screen.
 Controllers are considered to be a paintbush for Luis and the screen is his canvas as he enjoys depicting his style.</p>
 				<ul class="actions">
 					<li><a href="generic.html" class="button">Learn more</a></li>
 				</ul>